 ‘Jessica’s Box’ (2008), Written and illustrated by Peter Carnavas, New Frontier Press.
 CURRENTLY OUT OF PRINT – borrow from your local library.

-‘Hey Warrior’ and ‘Hey Awesome’ by psychologist Karen Young (illustrated by Norvile Dovidonyte) are wonderful for a in-depth but child friendly explanation of anxiety, how to calm it and event its role in you being an awesome kid.
-This books have blown me away – I could sing their praises for days and I use them with children from 6 to 16.
+‘Hey Warrior’ and ‘Hey Awesome’ by psychologist Karen Young (illustrated by Norvile Dovidonyte) are wonderful for a in-depth but child friendly explanation of anxiety, how to calm it and even its role in you being an awesome kid.
+These books have blown me away – I could sing their praises for days and I use them with children from 6 to 16.

 ‘The Terrible Suitcase’ (2012), written by Emma Allen and illustrated by Freya Blackwood, Omnibus Books.
 Read my full review of this one here.
 I love this one for those feelings of ‘I just want to look like the other kids’.

 ‘Twig’ (2015), Aura Parker, Scholastic Press Australia is a gorgeous one about being yourself and standing out in the crowd.
 My full review and craft activity is here.
 There are also some great downloads at Aura Parker’s website here.

 I can’t recommend ‘Find Your Tribe’ by Rebecca Sparrow highly enough.
 She has a range of books aimed at tweens and teens and another on the way I believe, but this one is just perfect for a child entering high school.
 Bec also has an online course called ‘The Lighthouse Plan’ which I was a beta-tester for and it was just amazing – it aims to form stronger connections between parents and their tweens and teens.
 The next round of ‘The Lighthouse Plan’ starts soon and you can read more here.